 And do keep in mind that you probably don't know the whole story most of the discussion is probably taking place offlist, behind the scenes.
 It's also likely you are unaware of this subscriber's entire messaging history or their previous "run-ins" with the listadmin.
 You may actually be making it harder for the matter to be resolved amicably by encouraging one side or the other to hold their ground.

 Do follow your conscience, but minding your own business is often the best course here.
 Remember what road is paved with good intentions...

 does it mean to be moderated?

 Being moderated means your messages are screened by the listadmin before they are released to the list (i.e., they are held by the listserver until the listadmin either releases or rejects them).

 Experience has taught me that about 99% of list problems are caused by about 1% of the subscribers.
-So, if you start having repeated "run-ins" with the listadmin, please be aware that you are likely to become permanently moderated because you've proven yourself not to be, by nature or nurture, a friendly, well-mannered person, so you can't be trusted.
+So, if you start having repeated "run-ins" with the listadmin, please be aware that you are likely to become permanently moderated, if not banned.

 |12.
 Is it OK